Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

 Hinton isn't dismissing Johnny as a juvenile delinquent.
 She's using Pony's comment to express that any of us, if we're isolated and beaten down, can make some pretty bad choices.

-Hinton's remarks in interviews support that guess and tell us about her intended audience.
-As you can imagine, whom she's writing for impacts her tone.
+Hinton's remarks in interviews tell us about her intended audience.
+As you can imagine, this impacts her tone.
 Here's a little piece of an interview with Hinton:

 Q: When it was first published, the realism of The Outsiders shocked a lot of reviewers, but readers embraced the book.
 Did that surprise you?

 A: No, I was pleased that people were shocked when The Outsiders came out. […] I wanted something realistic to be written about teenagers.
 At that time realistic teenage fiction didn't exist.
 If you didn't want to read Mary Jane Goes to The Prom and you were through with horse books, there was nothing to read.
 I just wanted to write something that dealt with what I saw kids really doing.
 (Source)